 - Use weather proof materials for assets used outdoors or in tough conditions.
 You’ll need to go commercial here and we can assist with vendor coordination for printing formats.

 - When using QRCodes, we recommend that you put your choice of asset id (Asset# or AIN) on the label.
 Just like Barcodes have the respective sequence printed under them, and can be used in case the Barcode is not scannable (happens all the time at my neighborhood Walmart!).

-* The section enlists the practices and recommendations which work for most of our customers and if there is an issue pertaining to a specific situation please write to us at firstname.lastname@example.org.
+* The section enlists the practices and recommendations which work for most of our customers and if there is an issue pertaining to a specific situation or something we can help you with on QR Code asset tracking tool, please write to us at email@example.com.